-The Corporation operates an interdisciplinary network of medical clinics in Ontario and Alberta and an independent medical assessment business with a national network of health care providers.
-The Corporation's medical clinics provide comprehensive assessments and rehabilitation services to clients with chronic pain, musculoskeletal/back injuries, sports related injuries and concussions.
-Its health care providers cover a broad range of specialties and include: Physiatrists, Neurologists, Anesthesiologists, General Practitioners with specialized training in chronic pain, as well as Medication Management Physicians, Athletic Therapists and Nurses.
+The Corporation operates a network of medical clinics in Ontario and Alberta that provide comprehensive assessments and rehabilitation services to clients with chronic pain, musculoskeletal/back injuries, sports related injuries and concussions.
+NeuPath's healthcare providers cover a broad range of specialties and include: Physiatrists, Neurologists, Anesthesiologists, Orthopedic surgeons, General Practitioners with specialized training in chronic pain, as well as Medication Management Physicians, Athletic Therapists, Psychotherapists, Dieticians, Nurses and other allied health practitioners.

-In addition, the Corporation provides workplace health services and independent medical assessments to employers and disability insurers through a national network of health care providers, including: Cardiologists, Dentists, Dermatologists, Endocrinologists, Psychiatrists, Gastroenterologists, General Practitioners, Internal Medicine Specialists, Neurologists, Neuropsychiatrists, Neuropsychologists, Occupational Therapists, Ophthalmologists, Orthopedic Surgeons, Physiatrists, Physiotherapists, Psychologists, Respirologists and Rheumatologists.
+The Corporation also provides workplace health services and independent medical assessments to employers and disability insurers through a national network of healthcare providers, including: Cardiologists, Dentists, Dermatologists, Endocrinologists, Psychiatrists, Gastroenterologists, General Practitioners, Internal Medicine Specialists, Neuropsychiatrists, Neuropsychologists, Occupational Therapists, Ophthalmologists, Orthopedic Surgeons, Physiatrists, Physiotherapists, Psychologists, Respirologists and Rheumatologists.

-The Corporation has 13 locations across Ontario and 2 locations in Alberta with more than 130 health care providers.
-In addition, the Corporation has a minority equity ownership in 2 physiotherapy and sport medicine clinics in Alberta.
+The Corporation has twelve locations across Ontario and two locations in Alberta with more than 135 healthcare providers.
+In addition, the Corporation has a minority equity ownership in two physiotherapy and sport medicine clinics in Alberta.